Overview of metrics

 numeric_value.
 Measurements always follow this syntax:

-- Metadata fields that provide categories you can use to filter or group metric data points.
+- Metadata fields that provide additional information about the measurements.
+Dimensions provide categories that you can use to filter or group metric data points.
 For example:

 - Region: us-east-1, us-west-1, us-west-2, us-central1